 MSU IT Technology Training is now available as online training at the SpartansLearn website.
 There the MSU community and IT staff can find tutorials and step-by-step directions for technology tools used by the university.

 Also on SpartansLearn are links to different training and development opportunities from various on and off campus partners.

 MSU partners with New Horizons to provide a wide range of technical training, desktop applications, ITIL training, and programming language courses for MSU employees and departments.
-While EBS lists a few New Horizons classes, you will find a complete list of offerings and dates at the New Horizons Training Portal for MSU.
-You can utilize Educational Assistance funds (if available), a Departmental account, or a personal Credit/Debit card as payment methods.
+You will find a wide variety of business and technology classes in the New Horizons Training Portal for MSU.
+(EBS no longer offers New Horizons course registrations.)

 HR and MSU IT sponsor MSU elevateU, an e-learning tool that can be accessed from the convenience of your computer at no charge as part of our ongoing commitment to continuing MSU employee development.

-Ingham County residents with a valid Capital Area District Libraries Card (CADL), can get more information about using their CADL library card for a free Lynda.com membership.
+Ingham County residents with a valid Capital Area District Libraries Card (CADL) can use their CADL library card for a free Lynda.com membership.

-While East Lansing residents are excluded, they can request a free trial CADL card good for 21 days of electronic services.
-You can also visit Lynda.com for a free 10-day trial.
+You can also request a free trial CADL card good for 21 days of electronic services or visit Lynda.com for a free 10-day trial.